Firearms regulation in Canada: Magazine capacity

 Magazines designed to contain centre-fire cartridges and designed or manufactured for use in a semiautomatic handgun are limited to 10 cartridges.
+Magazines designed to contain centre-fire cartridges and designed or manufactured for use in a semiautomatic rifle are limited to 5 cartridges.
 The capacity is measured by the kind of cartridge the magazine was designed to contain.
-In some cases the magazine will be capable of containing more than 10 rounds of a different calibre; however, that is not relevant in the determination of the maximum permitted capacity.
+In some cases the magazine is capable of containing more than 10 rounds of a different calibre; however, that is not relevant in the determination of the maximum permitted capacity.

 The maximum permitted capacity of a magazine is determined by the kind of firearm it is designed or manufactured for and not the kind of firearm that might actually use it.
 As a consequence, the maximum permitted capacity remains the same regardless of which firearm it might be used in.
-Example: The Marlin Camp Carbine chambered for .45 ACP uses magazines designed and manufactured for the M1911 pistol, therefore the seven- and eight-round capacities are permitted.
+Example: The Marlin Camp carbine chambered for .45 ACP uses magazines designed and manufactured for the M1911 pistol, therefore the seven- and eight-round capacities are permitted.
 A similar example is the 10-round capacity magazine for the Rock River Arms LAR-15 pistol, regardless of the kind of firearm it is actually used in.

 Many common magazines are manufactured to hold more rounds than law allows in Canada.
-These magazines must be permanently altered so they no longer hold more than the number of rounds allowed by law.
-Acceptable ways to alter a magazine are set out in the Criminal Code Regulations.
+These magazines must be permanently altered so they no longer hold more than the number of rounds (5 for semi-auto rifles, 10 for pistols) allowed by law.
+Acceptable ways to alter a magazine are set out in the Criminal Code regulations.

-Age restrictions
+Age restrictions/Minor's Licence

-By law, a potential customer must be 18 years of age or older to purchase a firearm or legally maintain possession of one.
-People under the age of 18 but over the age of 12 may procure a minor's licence, which does not allow them to purchase a firearm but allows them to borrow a firearm unsupervised and purchase ammunition.
-Children under the age of 12 that are found to need a firearm to hunt or trap may also be awarded the minor's licence.
+By law, a potential customer must be 18 years of age or older to purchase a firearm (non-restricted or restricted) or legally maintain possession of one.
+Minors 12-17 may procure a minor's licence, which does not allow them to purchase a firearm but allows them to borrow a non-restricted firearm unsupervised and purchase ammunition.
+Children under the age of 12 that are found to need a non-restricted firearm to hunt or trap may also be awarded the minor's licence.
 This is generally reserved for children in remote locations, primarily aboriginal communities that engage in subsistence hunting.